Budburst & Spring Plantings

 You may be wondering what frost damage does to grapevines?
 Well, simply put, damage occurs when dense cold air flows into low lying areas of the vineyard.
 The cold temperatures freeze the liquid inside the plant cells.
 As the frozen liquid expands, it ruptures the cell walls resulting in tissue damage to the new shoots, buds, leaves and sometimes even the vascular tissue of the vine.
 A frost can range in severity depending on day and night temperatures, humidity, cloud cover and the temperature of the soil in the vineyard.
 Our vineyard team employs scientifically-proven preventative measures to minimise the frost risk, such as pruning late in the season, mulching to keep the warmth in the soil and keeping the growth under the vines under control.
 We also have frost fans installed and even employ the use of helicopters to move along the cold air in extreme situations.

 Despite this, however, we cannot always protect our precious vines from the ravages of frost damage.
-And so it was that in the last week of September, the climatic forces conspired to produce cold and icy conditions; perfect for frost to occur.
-Peter Rogge, our vineyard manager, reported that there had been some minor damage to various blocks on the estate.
-Whilst this will not prove devastating with respect to our 2019 harvest, it’s still heartbreaking.
+Sometimes the climatic forces conspired to produce cold and icy conditions; perfect for frost to occur.
+Whilst this will not always prove devastating with respect to the subsequent harvest, it’s still heartbreaking.
 Our vines are nurtured from the time they are small rootlings and any damage to them causes angst for us all.
 Each season we sweat through this time of potential danger but because of how strongly we believe in the philosophy of estate grown and bottled, we wouldn't have it any other way.

-After November; when the risk of frost subsides we will simply enjoy Christmas and then get on with the business of harvesting grapes for our 2019 vintage wines – and celebrating our 50th anniversary...so watch this space, it’s going to be a big one!
+After November; when the risk of frost subsides we will simply enjoy Christmas and then get on with the business of harvesting grapes for the next vintage wines.